OpCapita

-OpCapita is a British private equity firm specialising in the retail, consumer and leisure industries.
-The firm invests in underperforming businesses that require operational support to improve profitability and create long-term, sustainable value.
+OpCapita was a British private equity firm specialising in the retail, consumer and leisure industries.
+The firm invested in underperforming businesses that require operational support to improve profitability and create long-term, sustainable value.
 OpCapita was established in 2006, by American financier Henry Jackson.

-Its senior team have been together since the founding of the firm and have many decades of experience in consumer businesses.
-The firm is based in London and invests on behalf of a diversified group of international institutional investors.
-OpCapita is a full member of Invest Europe and a signatory of the UN Principles for Responsible Investment.
+The firm was based in London and invested on behalf of a diversified group of international institutional investors.
+OpCapita was a full member of Invest Europe and a signatory of the UN Principles for Responsible Investment.